MATS Summer 2026

 1. Applications

-Applicants fill out a general application which should take 1-2 hours.
-Applications are due by January 18th.
+Applicants fill out a general application to individual tracks which should take 1-2 hours.
+Applications are due by June 7th EOD AOE.

-Applicants that are advanced in the applications process go through additional evaluations including reference checks, coding tests, work tests, and interviews.
-Which evaluations you will undergo depend on the mentors and streams you apply to.
+After an initial evaluation, applicants will apply to individual streams listed below.
+Additionally, applicants undergo a variety of track specific evaluations including coding tests, writing reviews, work tests, and interviews.
+Which evaluations you will undergo depend on the tracks, streams and mentors you apply to.

 Selected applicants are notified of their acceptance and anticipated mentor later in the application cycle.